intel-iot-devkit/computer-vision-inference-tutorials/README.md

-This repository contains a tutorial for using Deep Learning Deployment Toolkit's Inference Engine (included in the Intel® Computer Vision SDK).
+This repository contains a tutorial for using Deep Learning Deployment Toolkit's Inference Engine (included in the Intel® Computer Vision SDK Beta R3).

 Proceed by [reading the tutorial](1-object-detection-ssd/) for instructions on how to setup and run.